MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-develop-use-ssms.md

 # ms.custom: ""

 ---
-# Use SSMS on Windows to connect to SQL Server on Linux
+# Use SQL Server Management Studio (SSMS) on Windows to manage SQL Server on Linux

 This topic shows how to use [SQL Server Management Studio (SSMS)](https://msdn.microsoft.com/library/mt238290.aspx) to connect to SQL Server vNext CTP 1.2 on Linux.
 SSMS is a Windows application, so use SSMS when you have a Windows machine that can connect to a remote SQL Server instance on Linux.